Connor Joe: Personal life

 Joe's parents are Mee-Sun and Peter Joe.
 He is of Chinese heritage.
-His grandparents emigrated from China: his father's family moved to Connecticut and his mother’s family moved to New York.
+His grandparents immigrated from China: his father's family moved to Connecticut and his mother’s family moved to New York.
 After his parents married, they moved to Poway, California, a suburb of San Diego.
 His family owned and operated two restaurants in San Diego.

 Joe and his wife Kylie reside in Arizona.
+The couple had met at the University of San Diego, where Connor played baseball and Kylie played softball.
+They married in November 2018.
+Their daughter was born in December 2022.

 On March 18, 2020, Joe announced he had undergone surgery for testicular cancer and was in his recovery process.
 He was declared cancer free on July 20, 2020.